icechat/IceChat/README.md

 IceChat uses .Net Framework v3.5 by default.

 If you are experiencing connection problems to certain SSL Servers, run the BuildIceChat-4.5.cmd file in the build folder, to rebuild IceChat 9 with .Net 4.5
+There are also just binaries of IceChat built with .NET 4.5 sitting in the Releases section.